concordion/concordion/CONTRIBUTING.md

  1. [fork](https://help.github.com/articles/fork-a-repo) the repository,
  1. commit and push your changes to your forked project, and
  1. send us a [pull request](https://help.github.com/articles/using-pull-requests) referencing the URL of the issue that you created.
+ 1. if this is your first pull request, you will be asked to sign the [contributor license agreement]((https://gist.github.com/nigelcharman/c7cb396e2f48989be04d1e5afb89ca96).

 Development Rules
 -----------------